ldaptools/ldaptools-bundle/Resources/doc/LDAP-Authentication-Provider.md

 Before and after a user is loaded from the user provider by their username a `ldap_tools_bundle.user_load.before` event and `ldap_tools_bundle.user_load.after` is called (respectively).
 You can call the `getUsername()` or `getDomain()` method of the before or after event.
-For the after event you can call `getUser()` to get the user instance that was loaded.
+For the after event you can call `getUser()` to get the user instance that was loaded, and you can use the `getLdapObject()` method to get the LDAP object that the user was loaded from.
 This is most useful when using a separate bundle for the user provider, such as the FOSUserBundle, and gives you more fine-grained control over the process.

 #### 1. Create the event listener class.